watticus/WordleReact/README.md

 ### 1. Seperate Data from Code

-This project contains a set of words within the code.
-This means that to add/remove/update the list a code file must be edited.
+This project contains a set of words within the code to be used for the word being guessed.
+This means that to add/remove/update the words being used a code file must be edited.
 This is considered bad practice.
 If we know data is going to be changed it should be located outside the code so it can be altered without touching code files.
 This exercise consists of multiple parts.

 #### 1. Part 1